EmpireWar/Orbis/README.md

 - Advanced API that lets you perform a set of queries on a world or region.
 - No external dependencies.

+### Migrating from WorldGuard?
+Orbis has an inbuilt migration tool that allows you to migrate your WorldGuard regions.

+Simply run `/orbis migrate` on a server with Orbis and WorldGuard installed, and your WorldGuard regions will be migrated to Orbis.

+#### Key differences
+- Regions are not "protected by default".
+Instead, you need to add what flags you want to a region to make it protected.
+- The "`passthrough`" flag: There isn't one, due to the above.
+- Flags affect all "members" by default.
+- The `greeting` and `farewell` flags are by default empty.
+- Orbis tries to avoid making flags that don't let you (the user) fine-tune them.
+For example, the `damage-animals` on WorldGuard is instead `damageable_entities` on Orbis.
+It is a list of entity "keys" e.g. `["minecraft:zombie", "minecraft:husk"]`.
+Meaning, you can pick *only the entities you want to allow to take damage*.
+This will also work with modded entities.
+- WorldEdit: Orbis does not use WorldEdit's wand.
+Instead, it has a custom wand.
+- `__global__` region: In Orbis, there is a global region per world and a global region for all worlds.
+- Region priorities: By default, a region has a priority of 2.
+A world's global region has a priority of 1.
+The global region encompassing all worlds has a priority of 0.
+- Plugins that use WorldGuard's API: Orbis does not support WorldGuard's API.
+Plugin developers will have to add support for Orbis' API.

 ## 📆 Supported versions
 Orbis aims to always support the latest version of Minecraft.
 It currently targets **1.21.4**.
 Newer or older versions may work, but are not tested.